thebacons/bpmn-ai/examples/ai-bpmn-panel/README.md

 4. The app validates the XML and optionally auto-fixes common issues.
 5. The diagram is imported into the canvas automatically.

+## Sample Prompts

+- "Model a pizza delivery process with Customer, Kitchen, Driver swimlanes and decisions for pickup vs delivery."
+- "Create an order fulfillment flow with payment verification and a retry loop on payment failure."
+- "Design a support ticket triage process with L1, L2, and L3 handoffs and an SLA breach escalation."
+- "Generate a purchase approval process with manager approval required above $5,000."
+- "Model a hiring pipeline with screenings, interviews, and offer acceptance."

 ## Credentials

 Set one of the following environment variables (or paste a credential in the UI):